jjmonsalveg/chatgpt-langchain-learning/README.md

 4. Click in `Create new secret key`

-5. put a name in this case `PyCode`, and copy the key generated since this key will be lost and not shown again.
+5. Put a name in this case `PyCode`, and copy the key generated since this key will be lost and not shown again.

 ## Terminology